bmodee/Teknikattan/README.md

 The only thing you really need to do is removing the `<<<<<<<`, `=======` and `>>>>>>>` symbols from the document, although you don't have to do it by hand.
 In VSCode, you can simply choose if you want to keep incoming changes (from the branch you merging into), current changes (from your branch) or both.
 Solve all the merge conflicts in every file and run the tests to make sure it still works.
-When you are done, commit and push your changes.
+Commit and push your changes when you are done.

 ```
 <<<<<<< file.txt